data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/qingstor.md

       and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

+   --qingstor-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --qingstor-env-auth
       Get QingStor credentials from runtime.